 The Remuneration Committee consists of Michael Jackson, Justin King and Bob Frosell of which Michael Jackson is the Committee Chair.
-The committee meets at least twice a year, although usually more frequently, to determine the remuneration packages of the executive and senior directors of the group in accordance with the Principles and Provisions of the Quoted Companies Alliance Corporate Governance Code.
+The committee meets at least twice a year to determine the remuneration packages of the executive and senior directors of the group in accordance with the Principles and Provisions of the Quoted Companies Alliance Corporate Governance Code.